Healthy sugar substitutes

 We know that sugar is not good for our health but… How can we replace it?
 What is the best way to sweeten foods and desserts without using sugar?
 Is it true that saccharin is injurious to health?
 What are the healthiest sweeteners according to nutrition experts?
 Today we seek to provide answers to all these questions related to sugar.

-Saccharin is the oldest artificial sweetener that exists and is widespread because it is calorie-free, (saccharin has no calories) and, although there was a time when it was noted that saccharin could cause cancer, is not proven to be harmful health.
+Saccharin is the oldest artificial sweetener that exists and is widespread because it is calorie-free, (saccharin has no calories) and, although there was a time when it was noted that saccharin could cause cancer, is not proven to be harmful for the health.
 However, saccharin is an artificial product (E954) made from chemicals so it would be more advisable to use natural and organic products such as rice syrup or maple.

 Natural sweeteners are sweet foods taken directly from nature, without chemical additives or preservatives of any kind and without being refined like sugar, so they are often used as food sugar substitutes.